694411/Computer-Science---paper/README.md

   - Binary Vectors (constructing the binary vectors for each product)
   - Min-Hashing (constructing the signature matrix)
   - Locality-Sensitive Hashing (identifying candidate duplicate pairs)
-  - Bootstrapping LSH (evaluation pof LSH)
+  - Jaccard Similarity
-  - Clustering (using agglomerative hierarchical clustering)
+  - Bootstrapping training
-  - Bootstrapping clustering (evaluation of hierarchical clustering)
+  - Bootstrapping testing

 The code is provided with a lot of comments, making all steps as clear as possible.
+There is no need to switch between documents, all code is provided in one file.